TanyaPS/GORM/doc/DB_Schema.md

 This is a foreign key in _uploaddest_ (localdir) and _rinexdist_ (localdir).
 ### path
 The full path for the directory.
 Following variables available:
-- %site%: 9-letter site name.
+- %site: 9-letter site name.
-- %site4%: 4-letter site name.
+- %site4: 4-letter site name.
-- %year%: 4-digit year.
+- %year: 4-digit year.
-- %doy%: Day of year
+- %doy: Day of year

 ## locations
 All the sites.